 Kia entered the highly competitive subcompact crossover SUV market with the Kia Niro hybrid in 2017, followed soon afterwards by the Kia Niro plug-in hybrid.
-It has followed up in 2019 with the Kia Niro EV, which relies on the same chassis and body but uses a 64.0kWh Lithium-Ion battery to produce 239 pure electric miles.
+In 2019 it debuted the Kia Niro EV, which relied on the same chassis and body but used a 64.0kWh Lithium-Ion battery to produce 239 pure electric miles.
 Using a Level 2 (240V) charger, Niro EV’s charge time from empty to full is 9 hours and 35 minutes.
 A DC fast charger gets an 80% charge in 60 minutes.
+The 2020 Niro EV’s EPA-rated fuel economy is 112MPGe, which breaks down into 123MPGe city and 102MPGe highway.

 Niro EV won the 2019 Car Of The Year Award from Popular Mechanics Magazine.
 PM’s automotive editor Ezra Dyer, explained the choice: “We picked the Niro EV for Car of the Year because it’s an electric car that would be appealing even if it weren’t electric.
 But it is electric, and it delivers the usual EV benefits without much in the way of EV sacrifices.
 It’s smooth, quick and quiet, with plenty of range and an affordable price.
 The Niro EV feels like a preview of the near future when cars like this are the norm.
 But right now it’s the exception.”

-Consumers can substantially reduce Niro EV’s $38,500 starting MSRP with a $7,500 federal tax credit and a $2,500 California State rebate check.
-Meaning the Kia Niro EV offers enormous value to consumers ready to get serious about driving an electric vehicle.
+Consumers can substantially reduce Niro EV’s starting MSRP with a $7,500 federal tax credit.
+The Kia Niro EV offers enormous value to drivers ready to get serious about leasing or purchasing an electric vehicle.
 When you add in a considerable list of exceptional features, and Kia’s reliability track record, this car is exactly what you need to make your important Eco Lifestyle change.
 Both trims are eligible for High-Occupancy Vehicle (HOV) decals in California.

 The Niro EV strengthens your peace of mind with an Iso-Structure composed of over 50% advanced high-strength steel for excellent rigidity.
 Kia’s manufacturing techniques further reinforce body integrity, designed to help protect the passenger compartment in certain collisions.
 The EV’s active safety technology automatically helps drivers avoid a variety of problems before they arise.
 Systems like Anti-Lock Braking System (ABS), Brake Assist System (BAS), Traction Control System (TCS) and Tire Pressure Monitoring System (TPMS) bring additional safe driving assurance.